The Public Transport Network in Tonga

 Tonga is a destination of discovery, where some of the best adventures can be had by taking public transport.
-“Public transport” in Tonga are all privately run but serve the public in the forms of bus travel, taxis, ferry travel and domestic flights.
-If you want to explore the islands and get further in Tonga, no doubt that you will find yourself using at least one of these transport options.
-So see what you’re getting yourself into in this guide to public transport in Tonga!
+“Public transport” in Tonga is all privately run but serves the public in the forms of bus travel, taxis, ferry travel and domestic flights.
+If you want to explore the islands and get further around Tonga, no doubt that you will find yourself using at least one of these transport options.
+So see what you’re getting yourself into in this guide to public transportation in Tonga!

 Buses in Tonga

-Bus travel in Tonga is the cheapest form of public transport, where fares are between TOP$0.70-$3 per person.
-Buses are old vehicles exported from China, where the experience often involves booming music and a real slice of life in Tonga.
+Bus travel in Tonga is the cheapest form of public transportation, where fares are between TOP$0.80-$3.50 per person.
+Buses are old vehicles exported from China and provide a real slice of life in Tonga.

 Taxis in Tonga

-Taxis provide another way of getting around Tongatapu, Vava’u and marginally on Lifuka Island of Ha’apai.
+Taxis provide another way of getting around Tongatapu and Vava’u.
 Taxis in Tonga can be identified by the “T” at the front of the registration plate, as well as by most having a “taxi” sign on the roof of the vehicle.

 Most taxis don’t run on meters, usually having set fares for certain routes.
 Ask the going rate before accepting a ride.
+A-to-B trips are relatively affordable, but full-day sightseeing can be pricey unless you can get a group together to split the cost.
 You can check out typical taxi fares in Taxi Prices in Tonga: The Costs You Need to Know.

 Ferries in Tonga